Helperbird/website/src/pages/features/highlight-menu.md

 url: features/highlight-menu/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Highlight Menu is a versatile tool that appears when you highlight text.
-It gives you instant access to features like text-to-speech, dictionary, web search, immersive reader, highlighter, and translation.
+Helperbird's Highlight Menu is a versatile tool that appears whenever you highlight text.
+It provides instant access to features like text-to-speech, dictionary, web search, immersive reader, highlighter, and translation, all in one convenient menu.

-Designed for students, researchers, and anyone who reads a lot online, the Highlight Menu makes text tasks easier.
+This tool is perfect for students, researchers, and anyone who spends a lot of time reading online.
+It streamlines common text-related tasks, saving you time and effort.

-## Benefits

-### Easy Access to Features

-Get quick access to many features in one menu.

-### Better Understanding
+---

+## What Are the Benefits?

+**Easy Access to Features:** Quickly access tools like text-to-speech, dictionary, and translation from one menu.

-Use text-to-speech, dictionary, and immersive reader to improve comprehension.
+**Improve Understanding:** Use tools like the dictionary, text-to-speech, and immersive reader to comprehend text more effectively.

-### Save Time

-Quickly search the web and translate text without leaving the page.
+**Save Time:** Perform tasks like web searches and translations without leaving the page.

-### Simplify Note-Taking

-Highlight and save important text easily.
+**Simplify Note-Taking:** Highlight and save important text for easy reference later.

+---

+## Who Is It For?

+**Students:** Ideal for researching, studying, and annotating text.

+**Professionals:** Streamline tasks like reading and translating documents.

+**Researchers:** Access quick tools for deeper analysis of online content.

+**Everyday Browsers:** Convenient for anyone looking to save, search, or understand text better.

+---

 ## Features

-- **Play/Stop:** Listen to highlighted text with text-to-speech.
+**Play/Stop:** Listen to highlighted text using text-to-speech.

-- **Dictionary:** Look up definitions of highlighted words.
+**Dictionary:** Look up definitions for highlighted words.

-- **Search:** Quickly search the web for more information.
+**Search:** Perform a quick web search for more information.

-- **Immersive Reader:** Focus on the text without distractions.
+**Immersive Reader:** Read highlighted text without distractions.

-- **Highlight:** Highlight text in different colors for better retention.
+**Highlight:** Save and organize text in different colors.

-- **Translate:** Translate highlighted text into different languages.
+**Translate:** Translate highlighted text into multiple languages.

+---

 ## Is This a Free Feature?

 Yes and no. Basic features like highlighting and web search are free.
-To use all features, including text-to-speech and immersive reader, you need to upgrade to the premium version.
+For access to advanced tools like text-to-speech and immersive reader, you’ll need to upgrade to the premium version.